Codesee-io/docs-maps/docs/installation.md

 ### Access to actions and code

 We currently run our Maps through a GitHub action (though more options are on the way).
 All of your code does not live on CodeSee's server but stays on GitHub's servers!
-Our action sends us aggregate data and then we use that to create your map, make insights etc.
+Our action sends us aggregate data and then we use that to create your map, make insights etc. It enables us to open PRs (dependabot style) to update our workflow to the latest CodeSee Map configuration.

 ### Access to Pull requests, and workflows